gardener/gardener/docs/proposals/24-dynamic-node-groups-for-shoot-cluster-autoscaler.md

 The CA carries out scale-down and scale-up operations within a `NodeGroups` respecting the constraints given by the `NodeGroup.MinSize()` and `NodeGroup.MaxSize()` methods.

 The CA runs a reconcile loop every `scanPeriod` interval (default: `10s`).
-At the beginningo of the reconcile loop, the CA invokes `CloudProvider.Refresh()` to permit the cloud provider implementation to update its cache and then issues a call to `CloudProvider.NodeGroups()` to retrieve the latest `[]NodeGroup`.
+At the beginning of the reconcile loop, the CA invokes `CloudProvider.Refresh()` to permit the cloud provider implementation to update its cache and then issues a call to `CloudProvider.NodeGroups()` to retrieve the latest `[]NodeGroup`.
 The MCM CloudProvider implements this by interrogating the machine deployments.
 Each `NodeGroup` continues to be associated with its corresponding `MachineDeployment` for the zone.

 We will offer 2 strategies for node-group sizing: *Lax Greedy Sizing* and *Equitable Sizing*